FaceTime Like A Pro (eBook)

 Why This Feature Matters in iOS 26

 Until now, iPhones didn’t tell you how long a full charge would take.
 Android phones have had this feature for years, so Apple’s a bit late.
 But better late than never.
 It helps you make quicker decisions: Should I leave now or wait five more minutes?
-Is this charger fast enough, or should I switch?
+Is this charger fast enough, or should I consider a different one?

 It’s especially helpful for people who switch between different charging methods throughout the day.
 You’ll know when your iPhone is on a slow 5W charger and when it’s getting fast-charged.